 The major stumbling block for me was that for the most part, a unit’s Power Rating only changes based on size, not on however many bells, horns, and whistles that its wargear options allow.
 There is a difference between a Devastator Squad armed with four heavy bolters, and one with four lascannons, and Points Values account for that.

 But having played several games with my neighbors “the Becker Boys,” who only use Power Ratings, I haven’t noticed any big, game-changing effects (even that one time when I had 100+ fewer points than Dylan).
 For casual games, Power Ratings seems to work out okay.

 So, with that, and after contemplating all the work that I’d have to do to keep using Points Values for my 17 lists, I’ve decided to go all-in on Power Ratings.

-GW recently updated Power Ratings for 9th Edition, so I’ll use them as I get my armies ready for whenever I actually get to play next (damn corona virus restrictions!).
-My Chaos Daemons actually went down in Power Rating, from 126 to 120 (see below).
+Using the 2020 updated Power Ratings, my Chaos Daemons actually went down in Power Rating, from 126 to 120 (see below).
 A pleasant surprise, and I hope to have more, while spending less time crunching numbers.